peterhinch/micropython-samples/uasyncio_iostream/README.md

 # Future uasyncio implementations

-If part of `uasyncio` is to be implemented in C, it would be good if the following capabilities were retained to facilitate writing efficient add-on modules, e.g.
-`Message` and `Barrier` classes:
+If part of `uasyncio` is to be implemented in C, it would be good if the following capabilities were retained to facilitate writing efficient add-on modules along the lines of the `Message` and `Barrier` classes:
  1. The ability to subclass the `asyncio` compatible primitives.
- 2. The ability to access `uasyncio`'s task queue and to instantiate task queues (as per the `Event` and `Barrier` classes).
+ 2. The ability to subclass `uasyncio.Primitive` (if you implement it).
  3. Some means of creating waitable classes (e.g. `__iter__`).

 The mechanism for doing these things might change, but it would be a shame to lose